riastrad/cyberbspace/posts/2024/post-travel-maps.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

-Travel posts on this blog now have maps at the top.
+Travel posts on my blog now have maps at the top.
 With any big(ger) change to this website, I like to take a minute to walk through why I did it, and how it came together.
 I enjoy doing this a) because it's a nice memento of how I approached and solved a problem I set for myself, and b) I hate to horde knowledge and on the off chance someone wants to add `svg` maps to their personal website, maybe this will help them navigate the process.

 ## Why the Maps?